 - You may add as many Stories to the Epic as you need.

-Adding Sections to a Story Map
+Add Activity to a Story Map

 Adding Lanes to a Story Map

-Lanes are horizontal dividers used to visually arrange your map, and to multi-select stories for bulk actions.
+Lanes are horizontal dividers used to visually arrange your map, and to multi-select Features for bulk actions.
 Use the New button to add New Lanes, or hover to the left of the first column and click the + sign.

 Color Coding your Story Map items